storj/docs/app/(docs)/object-mount/user-guides/core-concepts/page.md

 - Preserves NFS-equivalent POSIX consistency guarantees

-## What Object Mount Does _Not_ Do
+## What Object Mount Does NOT Do

 - Object Mount does _not_ interfere with how applications interact with local drives and any other non-S3 object data
 - Object Mount does _not_ alter or change the representation of your files on object storage &mdash; file data is not modified.
-This means your content can be accessed directly from your object storage tools and dashboards, bypassing Object Mount at any time.
+This means your content can be accessed directly from your object storage using standard S3 tools and dashboards, bypassing Object Mount at any time.

-  _**Note:** Content accessed_ directly _on your object storage (rather than through Object Mount) bypasses Object Mount’s consistency guarantees._
+  **Note:** Content accessed _directly_ on your object storage (rather than through Object Mount) bypasses Object Mount’s consistency guarantees.